 In this...
 Read more >

-The beauty and spirit of Maya Angelou’s words live on in this complete collection of poetry.
+The beauty and spirit of Maya Angelou’s words live on in this complete collection of poetry, including her inaugural poem “On the Pulse of Morning”

 Throughout her illustrious career in letters, Maya Angelou gifted, healed, and inspired the world with her words.
-Now the beauty and spirit of those words live on in this new and complete collection of poetry that reflects...
+Now the beauty and spirit of those words live on in...
 Read more >

 From the award-winning author of The Bird Catcher, this life-spanning volume offers the delight of both discovery and re-discovery, as Ponsot tends the unruly garden of her mind with her customary care and passion.
 The book opens with a group of new poems, including “What Would You Like to Be When You Grow Up?”—a...
 Read more >